bixuehujin/blink/docs/en/3-2-session.md

 Session Management
 ==================

-Sessions allow data to be persisted across multiple requests.
+Sessions allow data to be shared across multiple requests.
 In tranditional PHP application, you may access them through global variable `$_SESSION` directly. but in Blink, it is not an option, the only way to access session data is through session service.